 The preparation of the consolidated financial statements requires Advantest to make judgments, accounting estimates and assumptions that affect the application of policies and reported amounts of assets, liabilities, income and expenses.
 These estimates and assumptions are based on the best judgment of management in light of historical experience and various factors deemed to be reasonable according to the situation.
-However, given their nature, actual results may differ from those estimates and assumptions.
+Given their nature, however, actual results may differ from those estimates and assumptions.